+There remain open research issues.
 Drill-down requires techniques for extending and pruning hierarchies on the fly.
 For arbitrary hierarchies (and even for lattices), the development of fully automatic algorithms providing satisfying diagrams is an open challenge.
 But most OLAP hierarchies are trees, which can be drawn automatically.
-Beside supporting drilldown, an automatic layout routine can solve the problem of efficiently exploiting the whole screen space.
+Beside supporting drill-down, an automatic layout routine can solve the problem of efficiently exploiting the whole screen space.

 Data cubes are usually only sparsely populated.
 Often less than 10% of the cells contain data.
 For the visualization this implies that not the whole direct product of the hierarchies needs to be displayed.
-In this case local scaling ([6]) can be used for automatic pruning.
-It is considered to be implemented in TOSCANA.
+In this case local scaling [9] can be used for automatic pruning.
+Local Scaling and Conceptual On-Line Analytical Processing are features addressed in the current development of TOSCANA 3.0.